AhmetHayrioglu/Binary-Search-Tree/README.md

   During my second year I was tasked with writing a simple implementation of a binary search tree in my Data Structures course , here is the project description and instructions :

-  **I have re-implemented the project with focus on readability, clean code, and maintainability : https://github.com/AhmetHayrioglu/Binary_Search_Tree_2 **
+I have re-implemented the project with focus on readability, clean code, and maintainability.
+Here is the link : https://github.com/AhmetHayrioglu/Binary_Search_Tree_2

 1) You are to write a class named BST, representing a Binary Search Tree.
 This tree is composed of nodes that are represented by the class TreeNode.
 The TreeNode class must have a data field, which is an integer.
 You may assume that this integer is in the range [0,99].